Coulommiers is a Cow Cheese from Coulommiers in the Champagne-Ardenne region of France.

 Chenin Blanc offers a range of styles, from dry to sweet, but its bright acidity and fruity character make it a versatile choice for pairing with soft and fresh cheese.

-If you prefer sweeter wines, consider pairing Coulommiers with a semi-sweet white wine.
-Some soft cheeses pair well with sweet wines, especially those with a bit of acidity.
+If you prefer sweeter wines, consider pairing Coulommiers with a semi-sweet white wine with a bit of acidity.
 The sweetness of these wines can enhance the flavors of Coulommiers without overwhelming it:

 Dry rosé wines, particularly those with bright acidity and fruit-forward flavors, pairs well with Coulommiers.
 The wine's crispness and fruitiness complement the cheese's creaminess, making for a refreshing and balanced pairing.